 The resulting fruit-infused vinegars are great strained and added to salad dressings and marinades, but we find they really shine splashed into sparkling water to make a tart soda.
 It may sound odd but think of it as akin to dressing ice water or club soda with a squeeze of lemon.
 My better half became addicted with the first fruity vinegar soda I handed him, and he now makes them an almost nightly ritual.

 I enjoy my own sodas a bit sweeter than he does, so I usually use a wild syrup and just one spoonful of fruity vinegar.
 In the past I made sodas with sweet syrup alone, but the splash of vinegar adds a nice pop.
-Lately, an herbal vinegar made with wild tarragon has been tickling my fancy, both in cocktails and virgin drinks alike.
+Lately, an herbal vinegar made with wild tarragon has been tickling my fancy, both in cocktails and mocktails.
 I swear, the possibilities are endless.